-

 Distance from Indore: 406 Kms

-Nashik or Nasik is the third-largest city by population in Maharashtra.
-Situated about 182 km from Mumbai, and 211 km from Pune, it is one of the popular places of pilgrimage in Maharashtra, and among the famous places to visit near Mumbai.
+Nashik is a popular sacred pilgrimage site and the third-largest city by population in Maharashtra.
+It is one of the popular places of pilgrimage in Maharashtra as well as India.
+Located about 182 km from Mumbai, and 211 km from Pune, Nashik is among the most visited weekend getaways near Mumbai.

-Situated at an altitude of 700 m, Nashik is famous for its numerous temples that can be visited as part of Nashik Tour Packages.
+Situated at an altitude of 700 m, Nashik is famous for its numerous temples and ghats.
 Panchavati, Someshwar, Ram Kund, Muktidham Temple, Coin Museum, Pandavleni Caves, Sinnar, Anjaneri, and Trimbakeshwar are some of the popular places to visit in Nashik.

-Nashik also holds Kumbha Mela, the largest religious gathering held once every 12 years.
+Nashik hosts Kumbha Mela, the largest religious gathering held once every 12 years.
 A large number of pilgrims, sadhus, and holy men attend this magnificent fair and take bath in the holy river Godavari.
-Apart from its religious importance, Nashik has numerous vineyards that dot the countryside and is known as the wine capital of India.
-Nashik can be visited along with Shirdi Tour Packages.
+Nashik is also known as the wine capital of India, with numerous vineyards that dotting the countryside.
+It takes 2 full days to visit the main attractions in Nashik.
+With additional 2-3 days, Shirdi, Igatpuri & Bhandardara can be included.

 Distance from Indore: 419 Kms